chronosceptor/datoscuriosos-v3/README.md

 # Welcome to my new website

  Simple blog built with Astro and Strapi

  #2do
- - prefetch
+ - check prefetch
- - add tags